navdeeprthr/navdeeprthr/README.md

 - 🌱 I’m currently diving deep into JavaScript
 - 💬 Ask me about anything that's add productivity in life
-- 📫 How to reach me: [LinkedIn](https://linkedin.com/in/navdeeprthr)
+- 📫 Feel free to reach me at: [LinkedIn](https://linkedin.com/in/navdeeprthr)

 <!--
 **navdeeprthr/navdeeprthr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.